Several manufacturers create powerful audio speakers that stream digital music.

 |Clear Mids||PURCHASE SONOS PLAY:3|

 Those are all the advantages and disadvantages of PLAY:1 and PLAY:3.
 While the pros and cons of both are nearly identical, the main difference is in terms of capabilities.

-When people encounter any trouble with their devices, the first thing they do is searching for answers in the user’s manual, YouTube guides and community forums.
+When people encounter any trouble with their devices, the first thing they do is search for answers in the user manual, YouTube guides and community forums.
 After failing to find a solution on their own, as a last resort, they reach out to the support teams.

-Fortunately, Sonos is well-known for having a reliable, caring and a responsive customer care area.
+Fortunately, Sonos is well-known for having a reliable, caring and a responsive customer care department.
 We’ve reached out a few times and always received professional answers and tips.

 8. Comparison Chart: SONOS PLAY:1 vs PLAY:3